How to Potty Train Your Puppy

 Keep your puppy on a consistent schedule for feeding and potty breaks.

 Remember, what food goes in on schedule will come out on schedule.
-Download the free Wonderdog Training Potty Training Log to help keep track of your puppy’s potty schedule.
+Download our free Potty Training Log to help keep track of your puppy’s potty schedule.

 Clean up with an enzymatic cleaner such as Nature’s Miracle™.